About Us

 Reproductive Health and Abortion Training: We are a RHEDI abortion training site.
 Our residents and faculty are involved in reproductive health advocacy and research.

-Global Health: Our residents are trained in Travel Medicine at the Northgate Clinic and can participate in elective rotations abroad.
+: Our residents are rotate through the Travel Medicine clinic at the Northgate Clinic and can participate in elective rotations abroad.
 Most recently residents have gravitated towards well developed opportunities in Malawi and Kenya.

-Our Department of Family Medicine leads the WWAMI (Washington, Wyoming, Alaska, Montana, and Idaho) Residency Network which provides resources and support to residencies throughout the region.
-Faculty, Program Directors, and Administrators interact across WWAMI and share resources and experiences to make all the WWAMI programs stronger.
+The FMRN provides resources and support to residencies throughout the region.
+Faculty, Program Directors, and Administrators across WWAMI interact and share resources and experiences to make all the FMRN programs stronger.
+Opportunities for our residents to complete elective rotations at other WWAMI sites are readily available.

 Family Medicine in the Pacific Northwest